charlesrt/gov-flow/README.md

 ## Sketch version

-This was made in Sketch version 47.1.
-Some things might not work properly in previous versions.
+This was made in Sketch versions 67.1 and 47.1.
+Some things might not work properly in previous or inbetween versions.

 ## Things to do